alanefl/graph-based-recommender-attacks/README.md

     instantiating them as graphs.
     - `gbra/feature_extraction`: contains classes and routines for extracting features from graphs.

-    - `gbra/experiments`: experiment scripts.
-To maintain some order on the repo, make a new python file for each separate experiment you plan to run, then run it as `python experiments/<experiment name>.py` from `gbra/`
+- `*_exp.py`: experiment files.
+To maintain some order on the repo, make a new python file for each separate experiment you plan to run, then run it as `python <experiment name>_exp.py` from `gbra/`.
+Add all graphing code to its corresponding experiment file.

-- Utility logic for each submodule lives in `gbra/*/utils.py`.
+- Utility logic for each submodule lives in `gbra/util/<submodule>_utils.py`.
-- Utility logic shared across two or more submodules lives in `gbra/utils.py`.
+- Global utilities live at `gbra/utils/utils.py`.

 ## Quick Start

-TODO
+ 1. Create a Python 2 virtual environment and activate it.
+ 2. Install SNAP from within that virtual environment
+ 3. `python sample_exp.py`
+ 4. Profit